Share this

 Digital transformation and the capabilities required to sustain it

-Two of these struck a chord with me; (1) customer centric design thinking and (2) next generation technology.
+Two of these struck a chord with me; (1) customer-centric design thinking and (2) next gen technology.
 Both are crucial when thinking about how organisations approach the idea of future-proofing their information services.

 Putting the customer at the centre of your design thinking

-A recent post stated that “almost three-quarters of United Kingdom law firms indicate digital transformation is a primary or secondary focus for their organisation, according to Hays’ 2019 “What Workers Want” report”.
-Clients are expecting more from their professional advisors, and in a competitive landscape your organisation should constantly be asking itself how it can diversify your client offering and differentiate itself within the market.
+Clients are expecting more from their professional advisors, and in a competitive landscape, your organisation should constantly be asking itself how it can diversify client offerings and differentiate itself within the market.
+In the TR Report, respondents were asked “what is seen to be the value to the firm of digital transformation?”

 Ensure that the technology is fit for purpose